May 2024

 Individual Drought Indicators

-Drought indicators are improving but remain variable across the region.
+Drought indicators continue to improve but remain variable across the region.

-• There has been a slow improvement in the indicators in response to April rainfall totals.
+• There has been a steady but slow improvement in the indicators in response to May rainfall totals.

-• Further substantial rainfall is needed to trigger any recovery from drought conditions across the region.
+• Further substantial follow up rainfall is needed to trigger any recovery from drought conditions across the region.
+The influence of the late May and early June rainfall will not be known until the next Update.